-During an examination with the TCD Routine Program, the user is given the opportunity to automatically display the vessel sections with the highest blood flow speeds and therefore determines the necessary measurement data quickly and easily.
-The data obtained in this way can be made available in a Report specially developed by DWL for faster diagnosis.
+Sickle Cell Disease leads to occlusions of smaller and larger arteries with recurrent circulatory disturbances recognized by increased blood flow velocities.
+During an examination with the DWL routine program, the user is given the opportunity to automatically display the vessel sections with the highest blood flow velocities and therefore determines the relevant findings quickly and easily.
+The data obtained in this way can be made available in a report specially developed by DWL for faster diagnosis.

 You can find more information about this in our Blog “The World of TCD Clinical Applications”.